 2/3 cup Distilled White Vinegar

-Mix all ingredients in spray top glass bottle.
+Mix all ingredients in a spray bottle, like this one available on Amazon.
 Screw on top and shake gently.

 Toilet Bowl Fizz

 With your kitchen gloves on, mix baking soda and citric acid in a glass bowl, being careful to mix gently so none gets into the air or your eyes.
 You can also wear a face mask or safety glasses if you choose.
 Slowly mist the mixture with water, continually mixing, until it reaches the consistency of wet sand.
 Add the essential oils and mix.
 Separate mixture into a silicone mold like this one, pressing mixture into mold.
 Let dry overnight and store in air tight container.

 Drop one fizz into toilet bowl and clean bowl using brush.

 1 Tbls Coconut oil

 2 Mason jars with pump

 Grate 2 oz of a bar soap (we used Dr. Bronners Peppermint), into a large heat proof bowl.
 Add coconut oil.
 Pour boiling water over mixture and stir as soap dissolves.
 When fully dissolved, add the essential oil drops and allow to come to room temperature.
 Place in mason jars with pump attachment.